Only (magazine)

-Only is a free Canadian bi-monthly news and entertainment magazine published in Vancouver, British Columbia by the Only Trust - who also organize Vancouver's Music Waste Festival and Victory Square Block Party.
+Only is a free Canadian bi-monthly news and entertainment magazine published in Vancouver, British Columbia.
+The magazine is published by the Only Trust, who also organize Vancouver's Music Waste Festival and Victory Square Block Party.
 The paper has a circulation of 10,000 in the Vancouver area.
-Its first issue ran on October 8, 2004.
+Its first issue ran on October 8, 2004, and was discontinued in 2010.

+History

-Only Magazine was founded just days before its inaugural issue after the publisher-editor Darren Atwater was fired from the Vancouver weekly Terminal City that he had started over a decade before.
+Only Magazine was founded in 2004 by Darren Atwater after he was fired from Terminal City, the weekly magazine that he had co-founded in 1992.
 In solidarity, many of the Terminal City staff walked out and formed Only Magazine.
-In an editorial about the takeover that appeared in issue 1, the Only staff writes:
+In an editorial about the takeover that appeared in the magazine's first issue, Only staff wrote:

 We had a dream of a weekly newspaper that covered the real artists and musicians in Vancouver, that made the mainstream newspapers wince every week, and maybe, just maybe, made life free from soulless consumerism a little more realistic for everyone.

-Only Magazine focuses heavily on covering the fringes of Vancouver's creative communities, but often runs interviews with touring bands such as Deerhoof, Wolf Eyes, Black Dice, and Erase Errata.
-Most articles are written with a sense of irreverence and poignant satire that is often criticized as overly critical which has caused a number of controversies in the magazine's short life.
+Only Magazine primarily covered the fringes of Vancouver's creative communities, but often featured interviews with touring bands such as Deerhoof, Wolf Eyes, Black Dice, and Erase Errata.

-In February 2007, after 60 issues the print magazine was put on hiatus for restructuring.
-The magazine continues all of its editorial online at onlymagazine.ca.
+In February 2007, after 60 issues, the print magazine was put on hiatus for restructuring.
+The magazine continued to publish all of its content online.
 In March 2007, Only Magazine launched its first all-Vancouver music podcast and a widget to count down the days until the supposed 2010 Olympic riot.

-The magazine's cover is often done by Vancouver artists and students from Emily Carr Institute of Art and Design.
+Notable contributors include Amil Niazi, who was the magazine's editor from October 2004 to May 2006.
+The magazine's cover was often designed by Vancouver artists and students from Emily Carr Institute of Art and Design.